EandrewJones/My_website/content/talk/methods_workshop_fall2018/index.md

 ```
 __Note:__ You must include `build_vignettes = TRUE`, otherwise the lab will not work.
 Also, the package only works in `R version >= 3.5.1`, so please make sure your version of R is updated.
 If you are still using an outdated version, think of this as a friendly nudge.

 The can take a fairly long time to download and compile.
 Don't worry, this is normal.
 The package scrapes ~10k bills from Congress as it compiles, so please be patient.
-If you run into any issues, please let me know as soon as possible so we can fix the issue before Monday.
+If you run into any issues, please leave me a message via email or on github.